kamil-kw/Rocky_Paperusus_Scissorro/README.md

 ### **Fixed bugs:**

-* Incorrect structure of play and return button - cant be closed with anchor tag - rebuild to correct structure format
+* Incorrect structure of play and return button - can't be closed with anchor tag - rebuild to correct structure format
 * Typo in line 22 of game.html - missing space button between attributes - space added
 * incorrect structure of embedded file from giphy - "Error: The frameborder attribute on the iframe element is obsolete" - removed
 * Poor score from lighthouse performance 89% due to external source of video (giphy), replacing video to own created using [Canva](https://www.canva.com/)